1249993110/7DaysToDie-ServerKit/README.md

 Welcome join [our Discord server](<https://discord.gg/zdnmngsBK4>) and we can help.

 ## 🙈 Contributing
 We welcome and appreciate contributions.
-Feel free to find your own way and put up a pull request.
+Feel free to find your own way and create a pull request.

 ## 💚 Donate
 If you find this project useful, you can buy author a coffee :coffee: